-Coolsculpting is the near-freezing of (and thus killing) fat cells in a part of the body where they are not wanted.
-The dead cells are slowly sloughed off by the blood stream and liver.
-In addition to the torso, Coolsculpting can also be done on the chin area and on the upper arms.
+Coolsculpting is the near-freezing (and thus killing) of fat cells in a part of the body where they are not wanted.
+The dead cells are then slowly sloughed off by the bloodstream and liver.
+In addition to the torso, Coolsculpting can also be done on the chin area and the upper arms.
 See the official Coolsculpting website for a good description of which parts of the body are the best candidates for Coolsculpting.
-It is performed in the office of a licensed physician.
-The generic name for Coolsculpting is cryolipolysis.
+The procedure is performed in the office of a licensed physician, and the generic name for Coolsculpting is cryolipolysis.

 Finding a Doctor

-My experience with the doctor was good.
-I understood the reason for the steep price when he explained to me that his expensive machine was leased and that it kept track of every use and he was charged accordingly.
-So there was not much chance of a deep discount.
+I was fortunate because my experience with the doctor was good.
+While I initially balked at the cost of the procedure, I later understood the reason for the steep price after he explained to me that his expensive machine was leased and that it kept track of every use, and he was charged accordingly.
+So there was not much chance of a deep discount, so I had to pay the sticker price because there didn’t appear to be any wiggle room.

-I wanted Coolsculpting on my stomach and “spare tire.”
+For my procedure, I wanted Coolsculpting on my stomach and “spare tire.”
 Although I would like to lose weight, I have thin arms and legs, so losing weight makes me look like I am walking on toothpicks.
-Coolsculpting was a good option for looking a little slimmer.
+Coolsculpting was a good option for looking a little slimmer through my midsection and allowing me to look more proportional.

 What Happens During Coolsculpting?